 One of these former students, Floyd McKissick, described the experience of living in segregated campus housing his first semester: “I stayed in a cubicle where the other Black students were supposed to stay and did stay sometimes during the day time.
 Many of them [other Black students] didn’t want to at night.
 So I was alone there.
 And they [white students] would come in and they’d put a Black snake in my drawer, a dead Black snake, in my drawer on my shirts.
 They would put water on your clothes…You’d get a letter every day from the Ku Klux Klan telling you that you’re in the wrong place and what’s going to happen to you.
 You had a lot of threats.”4

-Not only were Black students segregated by housing, but they were also not allowed to attend athletic events by order from the University’s Chancellor, Robert House, who claimed that football games were “social occasions,” implying that Black and white students should not spend time together socially.5 McKissick resisted these Jim Crow restrictions throughout his career, including his time in Chapel Hill, notably jumping into the campus pool to “integrate” one of the University’s most prized athletic spaces for its white students.6 The institution’s establishment of explicit housing and social segregation in the 1950s established what geography scholar David Sibley termed a “geography of exclusion” for the institution’s Black students who lived within the campus landscape.7 By segregating Black students from the social and living spaces of white students, the institution used “negative interaction and nuanced forms of social pressure” to contain Black identities as separate from the whiteness of the cultural landscape, setting a precedent that the institution would continue to follow in housing future Black students.8
+Black students were not only segregated by housing, but also were unable to attend athletic events by order from the University’s Chancellor, Robert House, who claimed that football games were “social occasions,” implying that Black and white students should not spend time together socially.5 McKissick resisted these Jim Crow restrictions throughout his career, including his time in Chapel Hill, notably jumping into the campus pool to “integrate” one of the University’s most prized athletic spaces for its white students.6 The institution’s establishment of explicit housing and social segregation in the 1950s established what geography scholar David Sibley termed a “geography of exclusion” for the institution’s Black students who lived within the campus landscape.7 By segregating Black students from the social and living spaces of white students, the institution used “negative interaction and nuanced forms of social pressure” to contain Black identities as separate from the whiteness of the cultural landscape, setting a precedent that the institution would continue to follow in housing future Black students.8

 The ensuing generation of Black students at the University shared McKissick and his peers’ experiences with the racist policies that produced the institution’s “geography of exclusion.”9 Many Black students who attended the University in the 1960s described either being assigned no roommate at all for their freshman year or having their assigned white roommate move out upon learning they were to live with a Black person.
 For many Black students, already socially isolated on the campus, the experience of living alone exacerbated that feeling of isolation.10